Key Acts of Parliament and Leaseholder Rights

 Then came 5 main Acts of Parliament specifically concerned with the management of blocks of flats and leaseholder rights and they are as follows;

-- The Landlord and Tenant Act 1985 is the first of the five main Acts of Parliament providing the framework for the rights of leaseholders under the terms of their leases especially those of service charges.
-One of its most significant rights is enabling a group of leaseholders who hold houses or flats on tenancies/leases from the same landlord upon similar terms to set up a Recognised Tenants Association.
+- There are two main statutory provisions for regulating variable service charges and which provide a framework for supporting tenants rights under the terms of the leases, particularly those of service charges.
+The first is the Landlord and Tenant Act 1985 which is also the first of the five main Acts of Parliament specifically concerned with the management of blocks of flats.
+One of the Act’s most significant rights is enabling a group of leaseholders who hold houses or flats on tenancies/leases from the same landlord upon similar terms to set up a Recognised Tenants Association.
+It also allows a tenant or an Association to request that the landlord provides to provide a summary of service charge costs.
 It also provides leaseholders some rights regarding buildings insurance.

-- The Landlord and Tenant Act 1987 is the second Act providing the framework for the rights of leaseholders under the terms of their leases.
+- The Landlord and Tenant Act 1987 is the second statutory provision for regulating variable service charges and the second Act specifically concerned with the management of blocks of flats.
 It builds upon the 1985 Act by enabling leaseholders to seek new management via the First Tier Tribunal, compels the freeholder to serve an offer notice to leaeholders when disposing of the freehold interest (known as the Right of First Refusal), allows the leaseholder(s) to apply for the lease to be varied and the service charge contributions to be held in trust.

 - The Leasehold Reform, Housing and Urban Development Act 1993 is the third Act (and the second primary statute governing leasehold reform) which gives leaseholders of flats the right to group together to collectively purchase the freehold from the current freeholder, (providing both the building and the leaseholder meet certain criteria).
 It also provides the right for leaseholders to acquire the freehold through compulsory acquisition, particularly if there has been failure to comply with any relevant provision of an approved code of management practice.
 It gives leaseholders the right to obtain a management audit and gives individual leaseholders the statutory right to extend their lease by 90 years added onto the unexired term (by granting a new lease in substitution for the existing lease).